Rebel Wilson Sues Media Group For Sabotaging Her Film Career

 Rebel Wilson is launching a lawsuit against Bauer Media, charging that the corporation’s various magazines are responsible for sabotaging her career.
-Rebel is charging that she lost a number of film roles, after the magazines labeled her a “serial liar” in a series of articles.
+Rebel is charging that she lost a number of film roles after the magazines labeled her a “serial liar” in a series of articles.
 Ms. Wilson, best known for her roles in the Pitch Perfect franchise and 2016’s How to Be Single, alleges that the articles deliberately defamed her character and caused studios to view her as a problem actress.

 Rebel Wilson Goes on the Offensive to Prove She’s Not a Liar